matys1/lab1-web/book-notes/part-5.md

 - Note that there's also an `unload` event which occurs when another page is loaded or when the browser window is closed, however, the use of the `unload` event is highly discouraged as it's not reliable under certain conditions.
 Instead, the `visibilitychange` event or `pagehide` event should be used.

-CONTINUE FROM "Using click to Change the Appearance of a `<div>`".
-All Above done!
+#### Using `click` to Change the Appearance of a `<div>`

+- Continue from here.
+Read the section and everything seemed clear and well explained.
+Need to add comments to the l24-book-events-1.html and add notes here.
+Everything else above done!

 ---